DigitalNZ/contentful-redis/README.md

 ```

 Contentful Redis does not store a duplicate object from searchable attributes,
-Instead it builds a glossary of searchable attributes mapping to their content models ids.
+Instead, it builds a glossary of searchable attributes mapping to their content models ids.
-These attributes are defined in the class decloration as `define_searchable_fields :slug`
+These attributes are defined in the class declaration as `define_searchable_fields :slug`

 ```ruby
   Contentful::Page.find_by(slug: 'about-us')